UniversalDependencies/docs/_hy/feat/Voice.md

 A reciprocal verb describes an event in which two agents (or groups of agents) perform the same action upon each other.

-The reciprocal is expressed by the passiv suffix _-վ-_/_v_ however, the verb roots that can become reciprocal are limited.
+The reciprocal is expressed by the passive suffix _-վ-_/_v_ however, the verb roots that can become reciprocal are limited.

 #### Examples